 Power of prediction

-Equally impressive to ML’s generalization capability are its predictive capabilities.
-Given the ability to process massive amounts of data while continuing to learn without predefined rules, an ML system will continually grow and change when exposed to new data.
+Equally impressive to machine learning’s generalization capability are its predictive capabilities.
+Given the ability to process massive amounts of data while continuing to learn without predefined rules, a machine learning system will continually grow and change when exposed to new data.
 This predictive capability, when applied to business, enables teams to manage highly complex challenges with extraordinary speed and efficiency.
-Businesses that embrace ML early can jump lightyears ahead of their competition.
+Businesses that embrace machine learning early can jump lightyears ahead of their competition.

 Machine learning, within reach

 So where does that leave mid-sized and small businesses?
-Many of us recognize that Big Tech has used ML to transform its business models and will continue to rely on ML to keep start-ups at bay.
+Many of us recognize that Big Tech has used machine learning to transform its business models and will continue to rely on machine learning to keep start-ups at bay.
 But, no need to look at Big Tech with envy.
-ML is also attainable to smaller organizations that are looking for rapid growth.
-Nearly any organization can apply ML principles.
+Machine learning is also attainable to smaller organizations that are looking for rapid growth.
+Nearly any organization can apply machine learning principles.
 All you need are clearly defined goals and some professional guidance.

 Want to get started?

-Watch for our next blog post, and we’ll show you how.
+Watch for our next blog post on machine learning, and we’ll show you how.